Kingdoms of Amalur: Re-Reckoning Review

 Kingdoms of Amalur: Re-Reckoning 8

-The regions within Amalur are massive, making it is relatively easy to see the MMO influence.
-After the opening tutorial sequence where you'll run through each of the three main classes and teach you how to defend yourself, the game throws tons of quests your way, letting you tackle them in any order you prefer.
+The regions within Amalur are massive, making it easy to see the MMO influence.
+After the opening tutorial sequence—where you'll run through each of the three main classes and learn how to defend yourself—the game throws tons of quests your way, letting you tackle them in any order you prefer.
 If you don't learn sorcery skills, you can still use a staff to shoot fireballs at any point.
 Heck, I typically use a longbow to bring enemies to me, then launch them into the air with my sword before finishing them off with electricity or fire.
 Yes, there are plenty of filler fetch quests that scream MMO, but no one is forcing you to complete all of them.
 I will say that as you journey across the land to complete one quest, you'll come across even more to accept.

 There are notable updates and additions to the game, making it worth the trip back to Amalur, even if you have previously completed the game.
-The game's arcade hack and slash free-flowing combat system is still quite enjoyable, and the game now features a very hard difficulty.
+The game's arcade hack-and-slash free-flowing combat system is still quite enjoyable, and the game now features a Very Hard difficulty.
 Along with it, KAIKO has reworked how zone levels are calculated.
 Previously, the first time you enter one of the zones, the maximum and minimum enemy levels were determined for the rest of the game.
-Now, the range of foes levels is recalculated every single time you enter or re-enter an area.
-The current difficulty influences the levels, and while it may seem like the game scales with you throughout the game, you'll still be able to feel overpowered if you put in enough effort.
+Now, the range of foe levels is recalculated every single time you enter or re-enter an area.
+The current difficulty influences the levels, and while it may seem like the game scales with you throughout, you'll still be able to feel overpowered if you put in enough effort.
 The system that powered loot generation has been altered, so while it is still randomized, greater weight has been put in place based on your current class.
-Essentially it means you're more likely to find items that complement how you want to play the game.
+Essentially, it means you're more likely to find items that complement how you want to play the game.
 KAIKO has also included all of the game's DLC and plans a new expansion for the game to release early next year.

 Simply Put